ernstlab/ENSAS/README.md

                         Length of k-mers, default 6
 ```

-The input variants file must have columns "Proband" (binary proband-sibling phenotype labels), "sequence" (DNA sequence) and "GC_100bp" (GC content of corresponding DNA sequence).
+The input variants file must have columns "Proband" (binary proband-sibling phenotype labels) and "sequence" (DNA sequence).
 Sample files can be found in the ```data``` folder.
 The gene matrix file must be tab-delimited, with a header and an index column.
 A sample gene matrix file can be found in the ```data``` folder.

 ## Output format